kartoza/InfrastructureMapper/README.md

 ---

-## Components
+## Data Model

 This section describes each component of the infrastructure mapper data model.
+You can also find a complete diagram of the data model in [diagrams/Schema.drawio](./diagrams/Schema_2025.drawio) (image render [here](./diagrams/Schema_2025.png)).

 ### ⚡ Electricity